ckeditor/ckeditor5/docs/features/index.md

 Rich text would not be rich without images.
 You can upload them, caption them, style them, you can even paste them straight from the URL with the help of the {@link features/image image feature} and create responsive design.
 If that is not enough, {@link features/media-embed embed media} into your content.

+An essential feature for online content are {@link features/link links} - these can be easily pasted, changed and attributed.

+Provide clear and accessible data using {@link features/table tables}, ordered and unordered {@link features/lists lists} with various markers to choose from and {@link features/todo-lists to-do lists}.
+Use {@link features/indent indents and outdents} as well as {@link features/block-quote block quotes} to structure the content and draw reader's attention to it.

 Enrich you content further by {@link features/html-embed embedding HTML code} - this one is especially useful for webmasters.
 If you need to present code instead of employing it - use the {@link features/code-blocks code block} that let you produce code listing with a syntax highlight, too!

-Provide clear and accessible data using {@link features/table tables}, ordered and unordered {@link features/lists lists} with various markers to choose from and {@link features/todo-lists to-do lists}.
-Use {@link features/indent indents and outdents} as well as {@link features/block-quote block quotes} to structure the content and draw reader's attention to it.

 ### Productivity features